wangzhenj321/CPP-Manual/blog/install-boost.md

 - **1_34**

     Version tag: the full Boost release number, with periods replaced by underscores.
-For example, version 1.31.1 would be tagged as "-1_31_1".
+For example, version 1.31.1 would be tagged as "-1_31_1" (e.g. 1_64 = Version 1.64).

 - **.lib**